No rig? no time?

 Everyone contributes fairly to the group adventure.

 How do payments work?
+Is the deposit refundable?

 To reserve your spot, you’ll put down a $500 non-refundable deposit.
 You can pay this securely through Stripe (credit/debit) or Wise, whichever is easiest.
 The remaining balance must be paid via Wise (it’s safe, international-friendly, and saves everyone big on fees).
 This way, more of your money goes toward your Baja adventure... not bank fees.